Ayomide4/discord-clone/README.md

-# teams-app
+# discord-clone-app
-A microsoft teams clone
+A discord clone